FutureMarkRwanda/BA_Notes/Networking/VLAN_Configuration_Notes.md

 Switching involves forwarding frames based on the ingress port and destination MAC address.
 Switches maintain a **MAC address table** to map MAC addresses to ports, reducing flooding (broadcasting to all ports).
 Use `show mac-address-table` to view the table.
 A **collision domain** is a network segment where devices can collide when transmitting; switches reduce collisions by creating separate collision domains per port.
 Full-duplex communication and higher-bandwidth devices further minimize collisions.

-Scenario: A university uses a hierarchical network with access switches for student devices, distribution switches for policy enforcement, and core switches for fast inter-building connectivity.
+A university uses a hierarchical network with access switches for student devices, distribution switches for policy enforcement, and core switches for fast inter-building connectivity.

 ---